JavaScript is required

 ESK and the ESK Extension Grant can be used in combination with the Australian Government’s Child Care Subsidy (CCS) and the Additional Child Care Subsidy (ACCS).

-Long Day Care services may collaborate with the family or carer to determine how best to spend the money to support the child’s needs.
-The service may consider how this may affect their Quality Improvement Plan.
+Long Day Care services may collaborate with the family or carer to determine how to support the child’s needs.
+The service may consider how this can contribute to their Quality Improvement Plan.

 • gap fees not covered by CCS or ACCS